Before deciding to buy the best surfboards for intermediate surfers, you should be asking yourself: Am I an intermediate surfer?

 - Grande Juguete 6′ Surfboard

 - Wave Bandit Ben Gravy Performer Surfboard

 If you’re an intermediate surfer, perhaps the South Bay Board Co lineup of soft-top surfboards is right for you.
 These surfboards are for the casual surfer.
-It is an all-inclusive package that comes with surfboard fins, fin screws, leash plug crew, and a surfboard leash.
-You can return the product within 30-days if you aren’t satisfied with its performance.
+It is an all-inclusive package that comes with surfboard fins, fin screws, a leash plug crew, and a surfboard leash.
+You can return the product within 30 days if you aren’t satisfied with its performance.

 Its top deck is built with IXPE foam resulting in croc skin texture for better balance and control.
 The diamond weave slick HDPE on the bottom section enhances your surfing speed for a more thrilling ride.